 Visit Chateau d'Azay-le-Rideau

 The Azay-le-Rideau chateau, to the south-east of Tours in the heart of the Loire Valley, is a very pretty castle standing in the calm waters of the Indre river and surrounded by parkland and open woodland.
 Balzac romantically described it as 'a facetted diamond set in the Indre'.

-Less 'ostentatious' that many of the castles in the region it is a masterpiece of architecture that helped herald the renaissance style in to France.
+Smaller and less 'ostentatious' that many of the castles in the region the Chateau d'Azay le Rideau is a masterpiece of architecture that helped herald the renaissance style in to France.